What Washington Wineries Are Doing

 Wineries that have not as yet moved into Phase 1.5, Phase 2 or Phase 3 are open for curbside pick-up of phone-in orders, online orders and wine club allotments.

 As Publisher of DiscoverWashingtonWine.com, I hope you will support your favorite wineries during these trying times to keep them financially viable.
 Chuck Leininger, Publisher.

-Airfield Estates Tasting Rooms Are Now
+Airfield Estates Tasting Rooms Now Open

 For everyone’s health and safety, our staff is required to wear face coverings, and we highly encourage our guests to do the same, except when seated.
 To learn more about the safety measures we are taking, visit our website at: www.airfieldwines.com.
 We appreciate your understanding regarding these precautions and look forward to hosting you.

 Currently, we are tasting 5 wines (2 whites, 2 reds and our Rosé) in all of our tasting rooms.
 They will be served in mini carafes as a single service format with a reusable tumbler.
 If you would like stemware instead, we are offering our logo wine glasses as a $4 add-on to your tasting.
 We will also have wine by the glass and by the bottle available for purchase.

 To make a reservation at our Prosser Tasting Room, call: (509) 203-7646.
 To make a reservation at our Vancouver Tasting Room, call: (360) 216-1106.
 And to make reservations at our Woodinville Tasting Room, call: (425) 877-1006.
 If you prefer not to venture out, you can order all of our wines from our online wine store at www.airfieldwines.com and have them shipped to you.